-Neither the recipient nor the sender reveal their private keys in a transaction, because the private key authorizes transfer of the funds in that address to other users.
-Therefore, if a user loses his or her private key, the user may permanently lose access to the ETH contained in the associated address.
+Neither the recipient nor the sender reveals their private keys in a transaction, because the private key authorizes transfer of the funds in that address to other users.
+Therefore, if a user loses his private key, the user may permanently lose access to the ETH contained in the associated address.
 Likewise, ETH is irretrievably lost if the private key associated with them is deleted and no backup has been made.
 When sending ETH, a user's Ethereum Network software program must validate the transaction with the associated private key.
 In addition, since every computation on the Ethereum Network requires processing power, there is a transaction fee involved with the transfer that is paid by the payor.
-The resulting digitally validated transaction is sent by the user's Ethereum Network software program to the Ethereum Network validators to allow transaction confirmation.
+The resulting digitally validated transaction is sent by the user's Ethereum Network software program to the Ethereum Network validators to allow transaction confirmation and accepted transactions and (ii) a reference to the prior block in the Ethereum Blockchain to which the new block is being added.
+The validator becomes aware of outstanding, unrecorded transactions through the data packet transmission and distribution discussed above.

 Ethereum Network validators record and confirm transactions when they validate and add blocks of information to the Ethereum Blockchain.
 In proof-ofstake, validators compete to be randomly selected to validate transactions.
-When a validator is selected to validate a block, it creates that block, which includes data relating to (i) the verification of newly submitted and accepted transactions and (ii) a reference to the prior block in the Ethereum Blockchain to which the new block is being added.
-The validator becomes aware of outstanding, unrecorded transactions through the data packet transmission and distribution discussed above.
+When a validator is selected to validate a block, it creates that block, which includes data relating to (i) the verification of newly submitted